Aditifulare/TSN/README.md

 ## Conclusion

 The Tap Savvy Lead Dashboard provides an efficient and interactive solution for analyzing lead data.
-By combining KPIs, visual analytics, and geographic insights, the dashboard helps businesses make better strategic decisions and improve lead management efficiency.
+By combining data cleaning, KPIs, visual analytics, and geographic insights, the dashboard helps businesses make better strategic decisions and improve lead management efficiency.